 The main form of currency is the Canadian Dollar ($).
 For current exchange rates, click here.
 The goods and services tax (GST) is a value-added tax that is levied by the federal government.
 That rate is set nationally at 5 percent.
 The provincial sales tax is a value-added tax that is levied by some provinces, including Quebec.
 Quebec's provincial sales tax rate is 9.975 percent (source).

 Please be sure to check the visa requirements for your country at the nearest Canadian consulate, embassy or website as these vary from country to country.

 Please allow enough time for visa applications.
 Refunds will not be given to participants who were unable to obtain the necessary paperwork for entry.

 Canada has two official languages: English and French.
 Montréal is a mostly-francophone city; however, English is widely spoken.

-Letters of invitation can be created by clicking here.
+Letters of invitation will soon be made available here.

 The sole purpose of an invitation letter is to facilitate delegates’ visa arrangements and does not imply financial or other support by the organizers.
 All expenses incurred in relation to the Congress are the sole responsibility of the delegate.

 The SIU will not contact embassies or consulates on behalf of applicants.